 Typical Delivery Summary

 If possible we meet with you at the boat.
-If not possible we will speak via phone and continue to do our pre departure vessel, engine checks and vessel familiarization.
-If everything checks out ok we go to local grocery store and provision the boat with needed food and water for the crew for the estimated days onboard.
-Once provisions are on the boat we return the rental car and take UBER back to the marina and the boat.DEPARTURE (Booked Crew Days Start Now)
+If not possible we will speak via phone and proceed with our pre-departure vessel and engine checks, as well as vessel familiarization.
+If everything checks out as expected, we head to the local grocery store to stock the boat with the necessary food and water supplies for the crew during the estimated days onboard.
+Once all provisions are onboard, we return the rental car and use UBER to get back to the marina and the boat.

 I try to time everything so we can leave early the first morning, by having everything but the fueling done the night before.
-When it's time to depart we go to the fuel dock and bunker fuel to capacity including any Jerrycans we have available.
+When it's time to depart we go to the fuel dock and bunker fuel to capacity including any Jerrycans we have available, if needed.
 While fueling, we talk to the fuel dock hands and other boaters to obtain as much local knowledge as possible for the area we are in.
 Once the fueling is done, we consult the charts again, confirm course and get underway.

 We will stay underway all day and into the night until we either get to the marina or anchorage we desire.
 When underway at night in an intercoastal or inland waterway, the deckhand is on watch with me looking for markers, boats, crab traps or any other obstacles.
 The deckhand does assist in anchoring and weighing anchor.
 When docking, the deck hand will have the mooring lines ready and the fenders out prior to getting to the dock.
 Once at the dock, we secure the vessel, tying it up, making sure the fenders are placed appropriately.

-There is normally 2 people up and on watch at almost all times.
+There is normally 2 people up and on watch at almost all times.The captain and the deckhand.
 Few exceptions are made except for long offshore crossings that take more than 24hrs. (extended offshore runs would require an extra crew person).

-Occasionally, we may have to wait or slow down to arrive at the inlet, marina or channel at the appropriate time for a tidal change in order to get in or out safely.Almost every delivery either starts, stops or transits at some point on an inland or intercostal waterway.
+Almost every delivery either starts, stops or transits at some point on an inland or intercostal waterway.
 So it's very common to have to time bridge openings assuming the vessel we are on is ICW compliant, 64 vertical feet or less.
 Than we should be able to get under MOST fixed bridges, but not ALL are 65 feet.
 The rest of the bridges must be opened to pass even for power boats.
 Some bridges just open on request, others on the hour, half hour, every twenty minutes or every quarter hour IT'S A PAIN!
 The Idea is to arrive at a bridge (locks too), just before the schedule opening time.

 DESTINATION